What are AI Agents? How AI Augments Human Work to Increase Productivity

 • Improved task accuracy and consistency - AI agents are designed to follow instructions precisely and apply rules consistently.
 They help reduce manual errors in data entry, transaction processing, and routine decision-making.
 While not infallible, AI agents improve the overall accuracy and reliability across repetitive tasks.

-• Cost optimization - by automating tasks, improving efficiency, and reducing errors, AI agents help lower operational costs.
+• Cost optimization - by automating tasks, improving efficiency, and reducing errors, AI agents enable significant cost savings.
 This includes reducing labor costs, minimizing expensive errors, and optimizing resource allocation.

 • Increased compliance and audit readiness - by following predefined workflows and rules with precision, AI agents help ensure that regulatory processes are executed consistently.
 They also generate clear logs and audit trails, making it easier for organizations to demonstrate compliance.